camilne9/election_analytics_blog/posts/ground_game.md

 ![image of Democratic win rate by voter turnout](../figures/turnout_vs_winrate.png)

-Here we see that when the voter turnout gets higher, Democrats tend to win more consistently.
+Here we see that when the voter turnout gets higher, Democrats tend to win more consistently[^1].
 This means that we expect that the Ground Game and "get out the vote" initiatives could be especially important to Democrats.
-With this in mind, it is not very surprising that in recent elections Democrats have committed to finding
+With this in mind, it is not very surprising that in recent elections Democrats have had a much larger Ground Game presence than Republicans.

 # Turnout by Demographic